ebd622/fe-samples/modules-optimizing/README.md

-# Section 20: Authentication and Route Protection in Angular
+# Section 22: Angular modules & Optimizing Angular Apps

 Firebase is used as a backend in the examples.